VIII Corps (United States): To the Rhine

 In the first week of February 1945, the corps again occupied the Schnee Eifel and pushed through the Siegfried Line.
 VIII Corps took Pruem on 12 February 1945 and then cleared Siegfried Line fortifications in the corps area for the remainder of the month.
 On 6 March 1945, the corps crossed the Kyll River and reached the Rhine River at Andernach on 9 March 1945.
 On 16 March 1945, the corps assaulted across the Moselle River near Dieblich, and took Koblenz in a three-day battle that ended on 19 March 1945.
 Against stiff German resistance, VIII Corps assaulted across the Rhine River at Boppard and pushed eastward into central Germany.

 Final operations

 Moving north of Frankfurt am Main at the end of March 1945, the corps moved into the Rhön Mountains by early April.
-In the first two weeks of April 1945, VIII Corps cleared the Thuringer Wald and crossed the Gera, Saale, White Elster, and Mulde rivers in swift succession.
+In the first two weeks of April 1945, VIII Corps cleared the Thuringian Forest and crossed the Gera, Saale, White Elster, and Mulde rivers in swift succession.
 By order of the First Army, VIII Corps pulled back to the west side of the Mulde river near the border of Czechoslovakia on 24 April 1945, where the corps was located when Germany surrendered on 8 May 1945.